redis-rb/redis-client/README.md

 Contrary to the `redis` gem, `redis-client` doesn't do any type casting on the return value of commands.

-If you wish to cast the return value, you can pass a block to the `#call` familly of methods:
+If you wish to cast the return value, you can pass a block to the `#call` family of methods:

 ```ruby
 redis.call("INCR", "counter") # => 1